huoyuxin/node-loader-relative/README.md

-# Node Native Loader
+# Node Loader For Relative Path

 Package for loading native files in Node and Electron applications.
-The project is inspired by the [node-addon-loader](https://github.com/ushu/node-addon-loader).
-It works in the similar way but **allows to build path at runtime**.
+The project is inspired by the [native-ext-loader](https://github.com/smt116/node-native-ext-loader).
+It works in the similar way but **allows to build relative path at runtime**.

 ## Installation